To narrow your search please select an area of below to read the latest research.

 Treating Severe Knee Osteoarthritis with Combination of Intra-Osseous and Intra-Articular Infiltrations of Platelet-Rich Plasma (Sánchez 2018)

 Combination of intra-articular and intra-osseous infiltrations of PRP was not clinically superior at 2 months, but it showed superior clinical outcomes at 6 and 12 months when compared with intra-articular injections of PRP.

 Arthroscopic management and platelet-rich plasma therapy for avascular necrosis of the hip (Guadilla 2012)

 Arthroscopic management of avascular necrosis of the femoral head is viable and has signiﬁcant advantages.
 Clinical studies should justify the theoretical additional beneﬁts of this approach.

-Bilateral traumatic rupture of Achilles tendons in absence of risk factors treated with percutaneous technique and platelet-rich plasma
+Bilateral traumatic rupture of Achilles tendons in absence of risk factors treated with percutaneous technique and platelet-rich plasma (Guelfi 2014)

 We present a clinical case of a 52-year-old man with bilateral traumatic rupture of the Achilles tendon